PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 ## NVIDIA GPU Hackathon at Princeton

 If you would like to serve as a junior GPU programming mentor to help Princeton researchers port their CPU codes to GPUs then please join.
-The hackathon will run from June 2, 8-10, 2021.
+The hackathon will run on June 2, 8, 9, 10 in 2021.